North Fork Pacheco Creek: History

 District, and built the Pacheco Dam on North Fork Pacheco Creek in 1939.

+Valley Water (formerly the Santa Clara Valley Water District) had planned to build a new 320 feet high dam on the North Fork Pacheco Creek, but in August 2025 they canceled the project as cost overruns soared from the $969 million estimate in 2017 to $3.2 billion and after the federal Bureau of Reclamation decided not to share water from San Luis Reservoir.

 Watershed

 The North Fork Pacheco Creek has two main tributaries.
 Furthest upstream is the Mississippi Creek tributary of North Fork Pacheco Creek.
 It is 9.5 mi long and has an impoundment (Mississippi Reservoir) above 2100 ft elevation.
 Mississippi Creek sources on Bear Mountain on the northern side of Henry W. Coe State Park.
 The North Fork Pacheco Creek also receives the 6 mi long East Fork Pacheco Creek, at Chimney Rock before reaching Pacheco Reservoir and Dam, the latter just north of Highway 152.
 The Pacheco Dam is 0.4 mi above the confluence of North Fork Pacheco Creek and South Fork Pacheco Creek.
 That confluence forms the source of the Pacheco Creek mainstem at an elevation of 430 ft.

 There are two named waterfalls on North Fork Pacheco Creek, the "Hole in the Rock" waterfall is 12 mi upstream from the dam and is located just above the Kaiser-Aetna Road, and a second waterfall called "Pacheco Falls", is a popular hiking destination another 2.5 mi further upstream.

 In 2019, the U.S. Bureau of Reclamation released a draft environmental report that the 100-foot earthen (North Fork) Pacheco Creek dam be replaced with a $1.1 billion dam that would increase reservoir capacity from 5,500 acre-feet to 140,000 acre feet, making it larger than Anderson Reservoir, currently the largest reservoir in Santa Clara County.
 However, environmentalists have proposed a smaller dam on only the East Fork Pacheco Creek, so that only one stream would be blocked instead of two, and enabling the opening of the North Fork Pacheco Creek to spawning runs of steelhead trout to the perennial waters in the upper watershed within Henry Coe State Park.